Home > Destination > Beijing > Attractions > Forbidden City

 Gate of Divine Prowess

-The Forbidden City in Beijing is the largest palace of the five major palaces in the world.
-The other four are Versailles in France, Buckingham Palace in UK, the Kremlin in Russia and White House in America.
+The Forbidden City in Beijing is the largest one of the five major palaces in the world.
+The other four are Versailles in France, Buckingham in UK, the Kremlin in Russia and White House in America.
 It is a truly incomparable masterpiece of ancient architecture, winning fame as the largest and most complete ancient building complex in the world.

-Located in the city center, Forbidden City is officially titled the "Palace Museum" in China.
+Located in the city center, it is officially titled the "Palace Museum" in China.
 However, it is often referred as the 'Forbidden City' in the travel brochures of the western countries, and described as the imperial residence for the royal families of the Ming (1368 - 1644) and Qing (1644 - 1911) Dynasties of China.
 The name 'Forbidden City' is also said to be related to ancient Chinese philosophy and astronomy.
 Chinese people believe that there are connections between heaven and human, and the Forbidden City is said to be built according to the legendary Heavenly Palace.

 After the Qing Dynasty (1644 - 1911) fell, especially during the 38 years before 1949, some buildings in the Forbidden City gradually fell into ruin.
 Many building complexes collapsed, covered by piles of rubbish.
-In 1961 after the founding of PRC, the Forbidden City was designated as being among China's foremost cultural relic protection sites by the State Council.
+In 1961 after the founding of PRC, it was designated as being among China's foremost cultural relic protection sites by the State Council.
 Thereafter, in the 1950s and 1960s, it received extensive renovation.
 In 1987, it was listed on the World Cultural Heritage list by UNESCO.

-The Forbidden City complex consists of the “Front Hall” and “Inner Palace”, surrounded by high walls.
-The palace is also encircled by a moat named Tongzi River.
+The Forbidden City complex consists of the "Front Hall" and "Inner Palace", surrounded by high walls.
+It is also encircled by a moat named Tongzi River.
 Four turrets were set at the four corners of the city walls.
 On each side of the city walls, there is a gate, namely, Meridian Gate (Wumen) in the south, Gate of Divine Prowess (Shenwumen) in the north, East Prosperity Gate (Donghuamen) in the east and West Prosperity Gate (Xihuamen) in the west.

 Based on the outlay and function, the structures in Forbidden City are separated into two sections by the Gate of Heavenly Purity (Qianqingmen), which are the Outer Palace and Inner Court.
 There are sharp differences between the architectural atmospheres of these two.